MarxBro/radio_bash/README.md

 * Description

-Some radios may not work and the file need an update.
+Some radios may not work and the STATIONS file needs an update.